 3 - 5

-Students will make observations and learn about historic tools used on a dairy farm to store and process milk into cheese and butter.
+Students make observations about historic tools used on a dairy farm to store and process milk into cheese and butter.
+Grades 3-5

 - Jenna, A Dairy Farmer video